 I am not going to chocolate coat sorority recruitment- it is based on first impressions, judgments, and appearances; certainly in the first few rounds where conversations last about 10-15 minutes.
 The Panhellenic Council tries very hard to promote the positive aspects of joining a sorority and in recent years have scaled back how much the sororities decorate their on-campus rooms.
 Sorority recruitment at FAU is moving towards a Value-Based Recruitment model; this model focuses on showcasing each chapters values and finding the women who best meet these values.
 Be this as it may, there is still the preconceived ideas and of course judgments made by first impressions.

 If I am speaking Greek, let’s address some of the particulars.
-Recruitment will begin August 23rd and ends with Bid Day on August 31st.
-Registration for Recruitment opens in the summer.
+Recruitment will begin August 30th and ends with Bid Day on September 6th.
+Registration for recruitment opens in the summer.
 There is a fee, but this fee will get her a Panhellenic T-shirt and a bag.
 Due to the current situation, Recruitment will be held via a hybrid model.
 The Potential New Member orientation, Open House Round, and Invitational Round will be held virtually.
 Preference Round will be held in person.
 However, if a Potential New Member feels uncomfortable attending in person, there will be a virtual option.
 This is subject to change according to current CDC recommendations and local ordinances.

 Florida Atlantic University has six sororities on campus.
 The sororities do not have houses on campus at this time.
 Each sorority gets a room in the student union to call home for the week and use it during rush.
 These rooms are typically fully decorated around a central theme for the week.
 For meetings and other events, each sorority chapter is assigned a room, typically in the student union, to use for the duration of the semester.
 Students who would like to participate in Sorority rush must be enrolled in at least 12 credit hours and have a GPA of 2.75 or higher.